This colourful Rainbow Piñata cake is great for a birthday party or get together. Children will be wowed with the surprise centre too.

 3. Add in the eggs one at a time and beat in.

-4. Scrape down the sides of the bowl with a spatula and then add in the flour.
+4. Then add in the flour.
 Fold in then mix on a low speed for a minute moving up to a medium speed for a further 30 seconds until all combined.

 5. Divide the mix between 5 bowls evenly and colour each one by mixing in a small amount of gel and stirring in.